 I wouldn’t hold out for a dimension-hopping corporation to come along and sell us souvenirs from alternate historical timelines, though.
 The best interpretation of quantum mechanics is the Von Neumann–Wigner interpretation – consciousness causes collapse.
 This interpretation neatly resolves the paradox of wavefunction collapse by accepting its salient property – it occurs at the moment of observation.
 Through the vehicle of consciousness, the Universe comes into being, one timeline unfolding according to our choices.
 This is why our actions are rife with moral significance: each choice fatefully fixes the storyline, and dispenses with the alternatives.

 So Niven’s story can be seen as a parable about the nature of moral choice – it is meaningful because there is one world, limiting us with its physical laws, shaping our destiny as we travel through time.
-Parallel realities make for compelling television entertainment, but they are not actually going to let us escape this one.
-This life is your one chance, and the stakes are real.
+Parallel realities make for compelling television entertainment, but they are not actually going to let us escape this reality.
+This life is your one chance to make the right choices, and the stakes are very real.

 When I write about the Zeitgeist, or spirit of the age, it is frequently in the context of my favorite theory of social cycles, the generational or turnings theory of William Strauss and Neil Howe.
 In this theory there are recurring social eras, each characterized by a particular mood, depending on whether the individual or group is elevated, institutions are strengthening or weakening, and more.
 There’s a bit to it, and the best way to learn about it is just to read the books by the authors.